 An easy recipe for a quick, filling and tasty almond flour bread.
 This simple bread is keto and paleo and works great with savory and sweet toppings.

 Does it taste like real bread?

 No, it doesn’t.
-When making this paleo almond flour bread, it is important to adjust our expectations.
+When making this paleo and keto almond flour bread, it is important to adjust our expectations.
 The yeasty aroma and gluten-induced fluffiness that we love about traditional bread cannot be achieved without yeast and gluten.